The universality of the relation between magnetic fields and star formation in galaxies: Numerical methods

-We compute projected maps for gas surface density, star formation rate surface density, density-weighted magnetic field strength, and total energies associated with magnetic fields, cosmic rays, thermal motions, and turbulence\footnote{Turbulent energies are computed following the small-scale motion separations described in \citep{Martin-Alvarez2022}.}.
-For each quantity, we also generate ISM phase-separate maps by isolating the contributions from the cold and warm neutral media (CNM and WNM, respectively).
-Cells are separated into phases according to their temperature $T$ and self-consistent hydrogen ionization state $x_\mathrm{HII}$ following \begin{itemize} \item Cold neutral medium (CNM): \(T \le 200\,\mathrm{K}\); \item Warm neutral medium (WNM): \(200\,\mathrm{K} < T \le 10^6\,\mathrm{K}\), with the WNM gas density defined as the neutral fraction of the total warm gas density, \(\rho_\text{gas,WNM} = \rho_\text{gas,warm}\,(1 - x_\text{HII})\); \end{itemize}
+We computed projected maps for the gas surface density, SFR surface density, density-weighted magnetic field strength, and total energies associated with magnetic fields, CRs, thermal motions, and turbulence\footnote{Turbulent energies were computed following the small-scale motion separations described in \citep{Martin-Alvarez2022}.}.
+For each quantity, we also generated ISM phase-separate maps by isolating the contributions from the cold and warm neutral media (CNM and WNM, respectively).
+Cells were separated into phases according to their temperature, $T$, and self-consistent hydrogen ionisation state, $x_\mathrm{HII}$, following \begin{itemize}[label=-] \item Cold neutral medium (CNM): \(T \le 200\,\mathrm{K}\); \item Warm neutral medium (WNM): \(200\,\mathrm{K} < T \le 10^6\,\mathrm{K}\), with the WNM gas density defined as the neutral fraction of the total warm gas density, \(\rho_\text{gas,WNM} = \rho_\text{gas,warm}\,(1 - x_\text{HII})\); \end{itemize}

 as employed in \citet{Martin-Alvarez2024}.